opentargets/genetics-sumstat-harmoniser/readme.md

   If no record -> discard (code: ??) and break
-  Assert that only 1 record was returned (should be the case for gnomad vcfs at least) Discard alt alleles if allele freq is below af_vcf_min threshold
+  Assert that only 1 record was returned (should be the case for gnomad vcfs at least) Discard alt alleles if allele freq is below af_vcf_min threshold If no alt alleles remaining -> discard (code: ??) and break

 As vcfrec could be multialleleic, compare ssrec alleles to vcfrec alleles.
 Search for ssrec allele match with each vcfrec ref-alt allele pair and their reverse complements.